Blake-K-Yeboah/todo-app/README.md

 ## About The Creator

 My name is Blake and I made this project.
-Its featured on my [portfolio](https://blakeyeboah.com)

 Feel free to checkout my other projects!